Focused on injury prevention and technique

 The core of dance

 Ballet has a history dating back to the 15th and 16th centuries.
 The etymology of the word “ballet” reflects its history.
 The word ballet comes from French and was borrowed into English around the 17th century.
 The French word in turn has its origins in Italian balletto, a diminutive of ballo (dance).
 Ballet ultimately traces back to Italian ballare, meaning “to dance.”
-It is the core of all other forms of dance.
+Ballet is knows as the most graceful form of dance and is the building blocks of other styles of dance.

 JAZZ